Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Hence, they built another government, the Northern Yuan, on the north side of the Great Wall.

-Therefore, in the following 26 years, Emperor Zhu Yuanzhang initiated eight Northern Expedition wars against this new government, to perish their effective strength.
+Therefore, in the following 26 years, Emperor Zhu Yuanzhang initiated eight Northern Expedition wars against this new government to perish their effective strength.

-Except for a big failure of the second Northern Expeditions, Ming Empire’s army succeeded in all the other wars, while the Mongol army kept losing and retreating.
+Except for a big failure of the second Northern Expeditions, the Ming Empire’s army succeeded in all the other wars, while the Mongol army kept losing and retreating.

 Ming Dynasty Great Wall, Photo by Gucheng.